Why autumn is the best time to visit Cornwall

 If all that sounds a little heavy going, the Cornish cultural calendar is bursting with things to do between now and the end of the year.
 There’s the Newquay Beer Festival in late September and the Falmouth Book Festival in mid-October (immediately after the town’s celebrated Oyster Festival, if that’s your thing); the open-air Minack Theatre, carved into the cliff above Porthcurno, has a full roster of performances and screenings lasting until the end of October.
 The Eden Project also has a full programme leading right up to Christmas, including art exhibitions, music concerts, and the always-popular ice rink, which makes a return on 14 October.

-So if you really want to get the UK’s most over-subscribed holiday county all to yourself, forget summer, embrace the shoulder season, and join the locals in finally getting to enjoy this idyllic slice of south-west England.
+So if you really want to get the UK’s most over-subscribed holiday county all to yourself, forget summer, embrace the shoulder season, and join the locals in finally getting to enjoy this idyllic slice of South West England.

 Travel essentials